Function-Based Unit Tests

 Your test function is a single MATLAB file that contains a main function and your individual local test functions.
 Optionally, you can include file fixture and fresh fixture functions.

-This example shows how to write a function-based test with setup and teardown functions that run once in your test file and before and after each test function in the file.
+Write a function-based test with setup and teardown functions that run once in your test file and before and after each test function in the file.

 Test values and respond to failures using verifications, assumptions, assertions, and fatal assertions.